 Because the symptoms and presentation of polycythemia can be vague and/or similar to some other conditions, a delayed or missed diagnosis of the condition is possible.
 For information on misdiagnosis, refer to misdiagnosis of polycythemia.

 Polycythemia can treated successfully, and many people with the disease have a good prognosis.
 Treatment may include phlebotomy.
 For more information on treatment, refer to treatment of polycythemia. ...more »

 Polycythemia: Excess red blood cells in the blood.

 causes, and treatments of Polycythemia is available below.

 The symptoms of polycythemia vary depending on the cause and the presence of complications.
 Symptoms of polycythemia vera can include dizziness, headache, facial flushing, difficulty breathing, fatigue, itching after taking a hot bath, enlarged spleen, lethargy, and visual disturbances.
-Symptoms of secondary polycythemia include lethargy, hypertension, and ...more symptoms »
+Symptoms of secondary polycythemia include lethargy, hypertension, ...more symptoms »

 Prompt treatment and regular medical care for people with polycythemia minimizes the risk of developing serious complications, such as peptic ulcer, gastrointestinal bleeding, heart attack and stroke.

 The most effective treatment plan for polycythemia uses a multifaceted approach that generally includes regular medical monitoring and ...more treatments »